Joonho-Phil-Hwang/Joonho-Phil-Hwang.github.io/README.md

 <details>
 <summary markdown='span'>
   <span style="font-weight: bold; color: gray;">
-    Recursive Online Algorithm for Two-Way Fixed Effects Regressions
+    Online Estimation for Fixed Effects Regressions
   </span>
   <br> with <a href="https://sites.google.com/site/misspecifiedjay/">Seojeong Lee</a><br />
 </summary>

 <span style="font-size: 95%; margin-top: 20px; display: block; text-align: justify;">
-  <em>Abstract</em>: We discuss efficient methods for estimating the coefficients of one-way fixed effect and two-way fixed effect models.
-The estimation process is referred to as the recursive online algorithm.
-Panel data expansion can occur in two dimensions: (1) by adding a new individual with some time periods to the dataset, and (2) by adding additional time periods for an existing individual.
-We address these scenarios and derive regression estimators for both one-way and two-way fixed effects models.
+  <em>Abstract</em>: We discuss online estimation methods for commonly used linear fixed effects models in panel data.
+Due to the huge dataset or confidential issues, researchers may not be able to store and access entire historical data.
+In this paper, we propose online updating procedure of fixed effects estimators with memory efficiency.
+Panel data expansion can occur in two dimensions: (1) new individual with time periods, and (2) new time periods for an existing individual.
+We address these scenarios and derive regression estimators for fixed effects models.
 </span>

 </details>